THE SEAL OF THE DEPARTMENT OF COMMERCE

 .02 In instances when the Certifying Officer may certify material as a true copy of the record, the language shall be the same as the custodian's certification and, added thereto, the statement "For the Secretary of Commerce," the signature and title "Certifying Officer," and the imprint of the seal of the Department.
 The certification may be made on a separate sheet of paper for attachment to the material to be certified or typed on the first page of the material to be certified.

 SECTION 5.
 REQUESTS FOR SPECIAL USE OF THE DEPARTMENT OF COMMERCE SEAL BY OUTSIDERS OR DEPARTMENT OPERATING UNITS.

-.02 Requests to use the seal shall be directed to the Deputy Director, OAS, who will coordinate the necessary reviews and concurrence on behalf of the CFO/ASA.
-The review of the Deputy Director, OAS, shall ensure that any request for the use of a Department seal shall meet the following criteria:
+.02 Requests to use the seal shall be directed to the Deputy Director, OFEQ, who will coordinate the necessary reviews and concurrence on behalf of the CFO/ASA.
+The review of the Deputy Director, OFEQ, shall ensure that any request for the use of a Department seal shall meet the following criteria:

 a. use of the seal by the outside party must satisfy some interest of the Department;